ucdavisdatalab/workshop_python_basics/chapters/02_pandas-basics.md

 container, but doesn't return any information about the types of the elements.
 The same is true for the NumPy arrays.

-{numref}`summarizing-data` described one way to print the types of the elements in a Pandas object: by calling the `info` method.
+{numref}`summarizing-data` described one way to print the types of the elements in a Pandas object: by calling the `.info` method.
 In the printout, the element types are listed in the `Dtype` column:

 ```{code-cell}
 banknotes.info()